takari/team-documentation/en/02-introduction/01-chapter2.markdown

 incremental builds that don't cause them to set aside hours or days for integration.

-TDM can be used by any Maven user, but TDM was specifically designed for the needs of large software projects.
-The features added to TDM cater to issues that arise when hundreds or thousands of developers are collaborating on fast-moving projects.
+TEAM can be used by any Maven user, but TEAM was specifically designed for the needs of large software projects.
+The features added to TEAM cater to issues that arise when hundreds or thousands of developers are collaborating on fast-moving projects.